 Texture does not only live in furniture and textiles.
 Objects contribute meaningfully to a composed room, and the sensory richness in rooms that feel genuinely layered nearly always comes down to what is happening on the shelves and surfaces, not just the major upholstered pieces.

 A stone object, whether a carved bowl, a heavy bookend, or a sculptural piece, introduces a matte, weighty presence that reads differently from the surrounding warm materials.
-Ceramic vessels in unglazed or heavily textured finishes serve a similar function: they bring surface specificity to shelves and surfaces that might otherwise feel too smooth or too curated.
+Ceramic vessels in unglazed or heavily textured finishes serve a similar function.
+They bring surface specificity to shelves and surfaces that might otherwise feel too smooth or too curated.

 Leather-bound books are a recurring element in dark interiors for good reason.
 The material adds to the overall tactile richness without competing with anything else.
 A brass tray introduces reflectivity at a contained scale.
 A woven basket or a rough ceramic pot brings the organic irregularity that keeps a heavily styled room from feeling sealed.